 In addition to the ideas above, don’t forget to apply for scholarships.
 You don’t have to be an incoming freshman or a star student to earn them.
-There are many scholarships out there for people of different skill sets, demographics, and more.
-Go to FastWeb to search for scholarships specific to your background or that are earmarked for military members.
+There are many scholarships out there for people of different skill sets, demographics and more.
+Use scholarship search tools to find scholarships specific to your background or that are earmarked for military members.

 Besides that, there are quite a few scholarships for military members.
 Start out by going to your branch’s website and searching the education section.
 There, you’ll likely find a variety of scholarships based on the profession you wish to enter.
 Not all branch’s offer these, but be sure to check just in case.